fgiorgetti/skupper-performance/onpremise-cloud/README.md

 Once the scenario is prepared, you can run the tests.
 There are several scripts to run the tests:

-* run-tests.sh (run all the tests: iperf, postgres and http)
+* run-tests.sh (run all the tests: iperf, postgres, http, amqp and redis)
 * run-iperf-tests.sh
 * run-postgres-tests.sh
 * run-http-tests.sh
+* run-amqp-tests.sh
+* run-redis-tests.sh

 It is recommended to run the `./run-tests.sh` initially, as it will initialize the results.
 You can run any of the tests as many times as you want.
 Everytime you re-run a test, it will